aiplan4eu/up-fast-downward/README.md

 ### Manual installation

-With the manual installation, the installation will obtain the Fast Downward sources and build them from scratch.
+The manual installation will obtain the Fast Downward sources and build them from scratch.
 This will take some time and you have to install the necessary dependencies in advance.

-1. Install the dependencies as descibed at the [Fast Downward website](https://www.fast-downward.org/ObtainingAndRunningFastDownward).
+1. Install the dependencies as described at the [Fast Downward website](https://www.fast-downward.org/ObtainingAndRunningFastDownward).
     For Windows, you also need to add patch (```pip install patch```).
 1. Obtain the integration code from [Github](https://github.com/aiplan4eu/up-fast-downward).
 1. Install with ```pip install up-fast-downward/``` (calling pip install on the directory with the code).